Visit / Garden Map

 Herb Garden

-The Historical Garden features many trees and shrubs commonly planted in Tucson during the 1930s, 40s, and 50s – including olive, myrtle, and dwarf citrus.
+These are the original patio and garden spaces attached to the historic Porter family home.
+Many of the trees and shrubs around this area of the garden were planted during the 1930s, 40s, and 50s – including olive, myrtle, and dwarf citrus.

 Iris Garden